GoogleCloudPlatform/google-cloud-dotnet-debugger/README.md

 ## Running

-Once the repository and dependencies can be built you can run the debugger with:
+Once the repository and dependencies are built you can run the debugger with:

 ### Linux
   ```